• Skip to primary navigation

 This is one of those meals you make when you are craving a takeout meal, but don't have the energy/inclination to drive to the nearest takeout to fetch it.
 And believe me, this tastes far better anyway.

 The secret to cooking it so quickly is to get all the prep done in advance.
+Here are a few tips to help you get ahead.

-• Chop up the chicken and mix it in the marinade – do it the day before and leave in the fridge
+• Chop up the chicken and mix it in the marinade - do it the day before and leave it in the fridge

 • You can even cook the pasta in advance.
 Believe it or not, I always cook more pasta than I need and freeze it in a plastic container.
-Then, when the urge for Pad Thai noodles comes on I just pop the container of noodles into the microwave for a couple of minutes to defrost.
+Then, when the urge for Pad Thai noodles comes on I pop the container of noodles into the microwave for a couple of minutes to defrost.
 No waiting around for pasta to cook.

-There is one thing I would like to mention, and is that this is not quite a true version of Pad Thai.
+There is one thing I would like to mention and is that this is not quite a true version of Pad Thai.
 The authentic version contains tofu, which I have omitted here.
 However, that said, I think my version of Pad Thai Noodles with Chicken and Shrimp makes for a pretty tasty dish.
 I hope you enjoy it as much as I do!

 A pan of pad thai noodles garnished with peanuts.